silva95gustavo/LDSO/web/modules/yamlform/docs/support/faq.md

 **Where did you get this idea?**

-The Webform module was not available for Drupal 8, and MSKCC needed a form builder and submission manager.
+The Webform module was not available for Drupal 8 and MSKCC needed a form builder and submission manager.
 We had to come up with a quick and simple D8 replacement for the Webform module.

 **How did you build this module?**

 The original concept for the YAML Form module was to provide the simplest UI that required the least amount of work for building forms.
 Building a user interface is a lot of work, while editing YAML files required very little work to set up.
-Serializing renders array into editable YAML with some Form API documentation allowed MSK's site builders to build and manage hundreds of forms.
+Serializing renders array into editable YAML with some Form API documentation allows MSK's site builders to build and manage hundreds of forms.

 For the past 6+ months, I have been building out and improving this module iteratively, trying to reach feature parity with the Webform module and other online form builders, such as Wufoo and Gravity Forms.

 **What are you planning on doing with this module?**

 For now my goal is simply to publish a release candidate.
-In the long term, I would like the YAML Form module to continue to leverage improvements in Drupal core and hopefully become an important must-have contrib module for Drupal 8.
+In the long term, I would like the YAML Form module to continue to leverage improvements in Drupal's core and hopefully become an important must-have contrib module for Drupal 8.

 My dream is to convince the Drupal Association to stop using Survey Monkey.